Ba'athist Arabization campaigns in northern Iraq: Cultural and political Arabization

-In the Iraqi censuses in 1977 and 1987, Yezidis were forced to register as Arabs.
-Some Muslim Kurds were also forced to register as Arabs in 1977.
+Language limitations, formal identification registration, and census procedures were all part of Arabization.
+Yezidis were compelled to register as Arabs in the 1977 and 1987 Iraqi censuses, and in 1977, some Muslim Kurds were also compelled to register as Arabs.
+Scholars have linked the 1977 census result showing an Arab plurality in Kirkuk to broader state efforts to present the area as predominantly Arab.

+Additionally, the use of the Kurdish, Turkmen, and Aramaic language in official transactions and education was restricted by the Ba'athist regime.
+The al-Jinsiya national identity registry was established in the 1970s and encouraged non-Arabs to register as Arabs through "ethnic identity correction."
+This registration could give access to categories of government employment and property rights that were available only to Arabs.

 Legal basis for the campaigns

 The legal basis for Arabization was the Revolutionary Command Council's Decree (RCCD) No. 795 from 1975 and the RCCD No. 358 from 1978.
 The former authorized the confiscation of property from members of the Kurdish National Movement, and the latter allowed invalidation of property deeds belonging to displaced Muslim Kurds and Yezidis, the nationalization of their land under the control of the Iraqi Ministry of Finance and the resettlement of the region by Arab families.

+The Iraqi government utilized these legal decrees to consolidate displacement after using military force and intimidation to depopulate Kurdish towns.
+Agricultural land was nationalized as Iraqi state property, and property deeds belonging to displaced Kurds were invalidated, frequently with little to no compensation.
+Arab farmers and their families were then relocated to areas that had previously been Kurdish.

 After the 2003 invasion of Iraq

 Kurdish resettlement and Kurdification

 After Saddam's fall, many Kurdish families settled in Kirkuk.
 These policies of Kurdification by the KDP and PUK after 2003 aimed to reverse the previous trends of Arabization.
 This has prompted inter-ethnic problems with non-Kurds, especially Assyrians and Turkmen.